jarun/nnn/README.md

 ### Fork toppings

 - Behaviour and navigation
+  - Optional detailed view with file type and size (default: disabled)
-  - Case-insensitive alphabetic content listing instead of upper case first.
+  - Case-insensitive alphabetic content listing instead of upper case first
-  - Roll over at the first and last entries of a directory (with Up/Down keys).
+  - Roll over at the first and last entries of a directory (with Up/Down keys)
+  - Sort entries by file size (largest to smallest)
 - File associations
   - Environment variable `NOICE_OPENER` to override all associations and open all files with your desktop environments default file opener.
 Examples: